IndoMisa/Crib-FE/README.md

-# Crib-FE
+# Crib
-Frontend part of an application for managing services in a dorm
+Frontend part of an application for managing services in a dorm.
+* Language: Vue.js (javascript)